AF-1/AF-1/README.md

 ### 🔵 Use Comments Tag Info Light

-An LMS plugin that uses (key)words in your music files' comments tags to add extra information to the song details page and to define/display custom title formats.<br><br>
+A plugin that uses (key)words in your music files' comments tags to add extra information to the song details page and to define/display custom title formats.<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-usecommentstaginfolight)
 <br><br><br>

 ### 🔵 PotPourri

-An LMS plugin with a collection of small features (e.g. set time for auto power-off of all players, invert/randomize track order of *static* playlists, set power-on start volume for players).<br><br>
+A plugin with a collection of small features (e.g. set time for auto power-off of all players, invert/randomize track order of *static* playlists, set power-on start volume for players).<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-potpourri)
 <br><br><br>